 - After your class, students are given the option to complete an online class evaluation form, to provide feedback to DFS about your class.
 Emailed to students by the Registrar on the Monday after the class, this evaluation form is submitted anonymously, and we encourage open and honest comments.
 After students are given a few weeks to submit the form, the data is compiled, and the Registrar will email you this feedback.
 You are also given the option to provide DFS with feedback.
 A link to that form is provided in your Instructor Invoice email.

-The Outreach Coordinator spreads the word about DFS by promoting classes, advertising the school itself, and connecting with the greater community.
+The Registrar and/or Outreach Committee spreads the word about DFS by promoting classes, advertising the school itself, and connecting with the greater community.

 - Online --